A real eye-catcher with the beautifully-arranged cascade of domes

 The interior of the Blue Mosque is conceived on a similarly grand scale; it is lit with 260 windows, which were once filled with 17th-century stained glass.
 Unfortunately, this has been lost and replaced with inferior replicas.
 However, the stained-glass windows, the huge central space for praying and Iznik tiles, that feature flowers, trees and abstract patterns, immediately attract attention.
 So many of these tiles were needed that the Iznik workshops producing the finest examples could not keep up with demand, and alternative, less skilled, workshops were called in to fill the gap.
 The mosque’s tiles are thus of varying quality.

-On your customized Istanbul tour the Blue Mosque or Sultan Ahmed Mosque, or Sultan Ahmet Camii, will stand out in your memory, even after seeing many churches.
+On your customized Istanbul tour, the Blue Mosque or Sultan Ahmed Mosque, or Sultan Ahmet Camii will stand out in your memory, even after seeing many other churches.
+However, you shouldn’t miss private tour Ephesus and the church St.Paul planted in Ephesus.